 Anesthesiology

 A veterinary anesthesiologist is a specialized professional responsible for the meticulous planning and execution of anesthetic and pain management protocols for animals undergoing sedation and/or general anesthesia.
-Dr. Parker, for instance, is a residency-trained anesthesiologist with a notable background.
-Her expertise spans a 3-year academic residency focusing on anesthesia and analgesia for various species, preceded by intensive specialty training during her rotating and surgery internships.
+Dr. Parker, for instance, is a board-certified veterinary anesthesiologist with a notable background.
+In addition to completing intensive specialty training through multiple internships, Dr. Parker did a 3-year academic residency training program at the University of Missouri specific for anesthesia and analgesia, and in 2025 she passed a rigorous examination to achieve board-certification with the American College of Veterinary Anesthesia and Analgesia (ACVAA).

 Throughout her career, Dr. Parker has showcased her proficiency by presenting at an anesthesia national conference, publishing in esteemed peer-reviewed journals, and achieving a Master of Science degree with her thesis investigating locoregional treatment in dogs undergoing a tibial plateau leveling osteotomy.
 Her role, and that of her counterparts in the field, is centered on ensuring the utmost safety and tailored care for each animal under their charge.

-To achieve this, veterinary anesthesiologists employ a comprehensive approach, including careful monitoring of vital signs such as blood pressure, pulse oximetry, capnography, electrocardiogram, and temperature.
+To achieve this, board-certified veterinary anesthesiologists employ a comprehensive approach, including careful evaluation of physical examination, history, concurrent medications, as well as thorough monitoring of laboratory and diagnostic tests and vital signs (blood pressure, pulse oximetry, capnography, electrocardiogram, and temperature.
 This vigilant oversight extends before, during, and after procedures, with a dedicated focus on individualized protocols and the utilization of advanced monitoring equipment.

 Dr. Parker collaborates closely with your pets entire veterinary team to uphold safety standards during anesthesia, overseeing the training of registered veterinary technologists anesthetizing your pet and implementing individualized protocols to mitigate risks.
 Techniques employed encompass a spectrum of interventions, from ventilation support and arterial catheterization to specialized nerve blocks and systemic medications aimed at optimizing patient comfort and minimizing adverse effects.